 The Cross/Luebben/Scott guidebook has Black Dog listed as a one-pitch 5.8.
 I am confident that I was on route today, as the line clearly matched their description - "Ascend a large flake leaning against the lower wall and climb cracks past two small roofs.
 Continue up or rappel."

 The crack through the roofs is a very obvious feature, one clearly noted by climbers many years ago, as indicated by the ancient pin above roof #2.
 However, this description did not account for the 15 - 20 feet of face climbing between the end of the nice crack and the horizontal break at which this route supposedly finishes.
-I've spent the afternoon thinking about this climb, and, though I was ropeless and in an unexpectedly difficult situation (read: about to soil myself), I feel that the patch of rock between the end of the crack and the ledge is tougher than 5.8, but I'm not sure how much, since it was a significant mental challenge, hence the ambiguous "9+" grade.
+I've spent the afternoon thinking about this climb, and, though I was ropeless and in an unexpectedly difficult situation (read: about to soil myself), I feel that the patch of rock between the end of the crack and the ledge is tougher than 5.8, but I'm not sure how much, since it was a significant mental challenge, hence the 5.9 grade.
 The climbing, while less steep, was much less featured than that on the crux of Jazzman (a.k.a.
 Turdland), and, aside from an early right foothold, mostly devoid of positive holds.
-I do not hold the guidebook authors accountable for the challenges I faced this afternoon, but I do feel that a grade of 10b is accurate for this bit of climbing.
+I do not hold the guidebook authors accountable for the challenges I faced this afternoon, but I do feel that a grade of up to 10a could be applied to this bit of climbing.
 I'm anxious for someone (possibly me) to get back out there and climb this pitch roped-up, for a possibly-more-accurate assessment of the grade.

 As for this being a one-pitch climb, one could rappel from a tree on the ledge/ramps system at which P1 ends, but it held no tat, and the climbing above was enticing enough that I think Black Dog is better treated as a multi-pitch route.